jdbctemplatemapper/jdbctemplatemapper/README.md

        Map<Integer, Product> productByIdMap = new HashMap<>();

        while (rs.next()) {
-         // selectMapper.buildModel(rs) will return the model fully populated from the resultSet
+         // selectMapper.buildModel(rs) will return the model populated from the resultSet
          // Everything below is just logic to populate the relationships
          // Doing some checks to make sure unwanted objects are not created.
          // In this use case Order has many OrderLine and an OrderLine has one product